 The company has established a Remuneration Committee which currently comprises two independent non-executive directors, namely Mr Ng Tze-Kin, David, being the chairman, and Mr Yeh Man-Chun, Kent and one executive director, namely Mr Tang King Hung.
-Mr Thong Yeung-Sum, Michael has ceased to be a member of the Remuneration committee and Mr Tang King-Hung has been appointed as a member of the Remuneration Committee with effect from 16 September 2013.

-The major roles and functions of the Remuneration Committee are (1) to make recommendations to the Board on the company's policy and structure for the remuneration of all directors' and senior management; (2) to determine, with delegated responsibility, the remuneration packages of individual executive directors and senior management; and (3) to make recommendations to the Board on the remuneration of the independent non-executive directors.
+The major roles and functions of the Remuneration Committee are (1) to make recommendations to the Board on the company's policy and structure for the remuneration of all directors and senior management; (2) to determine, with delegated responsibility, the remuneration packages of individual executive directors and senior management; and (3) to make recommendations to the Board on the remuneration of the independent non-executive directors.